Ickthy/bio/README.md

 Howdy there!
 I'm Ickthy and I am a pretty nice person in real life (most of the time at least XD) who loves:

 🎮 Gaming
-/n⚙ Screwing around with Technology
+⚙ Screwing around with Technology
-/n🤝 Meeting new people
+🤝 Meeting new people
-/nSome other information about me:
+Some other information about me:

 I'm a Junior in High School
 I live in California